zachary-fennie/Complex-SQL-Query-for-Databricks/README.md

 # Fennie's Complex SQL Query for MySQL Database
-## Build off of the Python scripting ETL-CRUD pipeline, complex SQL queries will additionally be performed, consisting of joins, aggregation, and sorting, for a MySQL database.
+## Build off of the Python scripting for the ETL-CRUD pipeline, additional complex SQL queries will be performed, consisting of joins, aggregation, and sorting, for a MySQL database.